serverless/serverless/docs/providers/aws/guide/variables.md

 ```

 In the above example, the value for `myKey` in the `myBucket` S3 bucket will be looked up and used to populate the variable.
+Buckets from all regions can be used without any additional specification due to AWS S3 global strategy.

 ## Reference Variables using the SSM Parameter Store